 The primary cryptographic function of the module is as a firewall and VPN device.
-The module implements two forms of alternating bypass for VPN traffic: policy based (for IPSec and SSL VPN) and interface based (for IPSec VPN only).
+The module implements two forms of alternating bypass for VPN traffic: policy based (for IPSec and SSL VPN) and route/interface based (for IPSec VPN only).

-Policy Based VPN
+Policy Based IPSec VPN

-Firewall policies with an action of IPSec or SSL-VPN mean that the firewall is functioning as a VPN start/end point for the specified source/destination addresses and will encrypt/decrypt traffic according to the policy.
-Firewall policies with an action of allow mean that the firewall is accepting/sending plaintext data for the specified source/destination addresses.
+Firewall policies with an action of IPSec mean that the firewall is functioning as an IPSec VPN start/end point for the specified source/destination addresses and is operating in a non-bypass state.